-This paper presents the Mantis robotic platform developed to compete in IGVC for 2014.
-Innovations in the electrical system include custom designed and fabricated H-bridges, and a custom embedded microcontroller board.
+This paper presents the Mantis 2.0 robotic platform developed to compete in IGVC for 2015.
+Innovations in the electrical system include custom designed and fabricated H-bridges, and a custom embedded microcontroller board, in addition to the removable housing and controllers with military grade connectors.
 Innovations in the software system include multi-rate Kalman pose estimation, effective interpretation of stereo vision data, fusion of LIDAR with monocular cameras, line fitting with the RANSAC algorithm, 3D map-based path planning, and the ability to create and load reusable maps of the environment.